bram209/beautiful-jekyll/_drafts/tic-tac-toe-in-phoenix-vue-js.md

     |> Enum.any?(&Enum.member?(&1, cell))
   end
 ```
-The `within_bounds?` function is self-explanatory, we destructure the tuple into a column & row, then we check if those are in the `@board_range` (0..2).<br />
+The `within_bounds?` function is self-explanatory, we destructure the tuple into a column & row, then we check if those are in the `@board_range` (0..2).

 For `cell_taken?`, we iterate through every entry in the `turns` map.
-Those entries will be the ones with the `:o` and `:x` key, which we created in the `Game.new` function.
-Then we check if any of those 2 entries contains the cell.
+Those entries will contain the `x` and `o` turns.
+We check if any of those two sets contains the cell.
 If so, the cell is taken and it will return `true`, if not, `false`.

 Now if we run our tests again: